Operations · Public Company Infrastructure

 What Competent Counsel Should Cost

 Annual securities legal spend of $150,000–$350,000 is typical for quality mid-size boutique representation.
-Under $75,000 and you're underserved.
-Over $600,000 at under $300M market cap, you're subsidizing another firm's more important clients.
+Under $75,000 and you are likely underserved.
+Over $600,000 at under $300M market cap, and you are probably subsidizing another firm's more important clients.